cockroachdb/docs/v21.1/deploy-app-gcr.md

 twitter: false
 ---

-This tutorial shows you how to use Google Cloud Run to deploy a containerized Django application that communicates with a CockroachCloud Free Tier cluster.
+This tutorial shows you how to use Google Cloud Run to deploy a containerized Django application that communicates with a {{ site.data.products.serverless }} cluster.

 ## Prerequisites